tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/README.md

 - If you want to run a file through a schedule set by another user, be careful to use a directory that the user can also access, not `tmp` folder.
 - We can also check the cookies of the website.
 - Note that some Windows exploit exe files must be run in cmd mode, not in powershell.
+- When using the python exploit script, note that the input parameters are case-sensitive.

 #### Commands